 Since I arrived to Malaga really early in the morning, I had plenty of time to blog and figure out how to get to my guesthouse.
 I arrived promptly at 9 am, where I found the reception guy unlocking the door.
 Perfect.
-I was dying for a shower but unfortunately, my room wouldn’t be ready until that afternoon.
+I was dying for a shower, but unfortunately my room wouldn’t be ready until that afternoon.
 I settled for some coffee, water, and the Internet in the common area instead.

-My first impression of Malaga was that it is indeed a “lazy city” like most Madrileños told me.
+My first impression of Malaga was that it is indeed a “lazy city”, like most Madrileños told me.
 While I wasn’t surprised to find eerily empty streets at 9 am on a Sunday morning, I was shocked to find the same at 11 am.
 I later found out that Malaga was at the tail end of their fiesta week.
 To this date, I’m not exactly sure what was being celebrated, but the fiestas apparently included wild street and beach parties until the wee hours of the morning.
 This explained the silent streets and closed shops.

 By the time we finished the tour, it was nearly 2:30 and we were all starving.
 Luis recommended we eat at the famous Bodega Bar El Pimpi, which specializes in a variety of Malagueño food; typically a collection of fried seafood.
-It was nice to see tons of seafood options on the menu rather than the typical ham options in Madrid, and the food was delicious.
+It was nice to see tons of seafood options on the menu rather than the typical ham options available in Madrid, and the food was delicious.

 At this point, the British couple went on their way (and the Polish girls had decided to eat somewhere else for lunch), so I was left with Vian.
-He had already been everywhere in it the city but agreed to walk me to Alcazaba.
+He had already been everywhere in it the city, but agreed to walk me to Alcazaba.
 On our way, we ran into the Spanish couple that had been on the Spanish tour that morning, and I ended up joining them for the rest of the day.

 Luckily my Spanish was better than their English, so I got a good few hours of practice in!
 Together, the three of us explored both of the formerly Moorish fortresses: Alcazaba and Castillo de Gibralfaro.
 The Castillo was located on an impressively steep hill, and my thigh muscles were burning in no time.
-The views we got from the top were totally worth it, though!
+The views from the top were totally worth it, though!

 Afterward, we wandered back towards the city center via these beautiful botanical gardens.
-The girl, Galyna, offered a ton of interesting information about the different plants.
+The girl, Galyna, offered up a ton of interesting information about the different plants.

 At this point, I was feeling like a member of the walking dead so I went back to my guesthouse while the other two went to the museum of modern art.
-I met them a couple of hours later after a much-needed shower, and we tiredly wandered to a random bar for tapas.
+I met them a couple of hours later, after a much-needed shower, and we tiredly wandered to a random bar for tapas.

 I opted to try ajo blanco, an Andalusian soup made of garlic, almonds, and bread.
 Cold soups (including gazpacho) are an Andalusian specialty, but I was not a fan.
-I found the cold creaminess to be a particularly strange flavor for soup, but I’m glad I tried it nonetheless.
+I found the cold creaminess to be a particularly strange combination for soup, but I’m glad I tried it nonetheless.